10 Most Popular Content Management Systems Compared

 In this article, we present the Top 10 in descending order of market share as reported by Websitesetup.org and by trends.builtwith.com.

 We shall look at what sets each of the CMSes apart, and which platforms are free of charge and which ones require payment.

 1. Wordpress (free, with paid add-ons available)

 (Wordpress.org is the main downloadable version; Wordpress.com is the hosted version mainly used for blogging)

 With more than half of all websites that choose to use a CMS now using it, and its nearest rival having less than one sixth of its global market share, Wordpress is unquestionably the dominant force in the industry today.
-According to Builtwith.com, which tracks the usage of all major content management systems, it was responsible for over 27 million live websites in 2019.
+According to Builtwith.com, which tracks the usage of all major content management systems, it was responsible for over 30 million live websites by the end of 2021.